 - Free from prefilled checkboxes

-- Granular, for example: “I give my consent for sending marketing material about trainings, but not about jobs, and not for SMS marketing.”
+- Granular, for example: “I give my consent for sending marketing material about training opportunities, but not about jobs, and not for SMS marketing.”

 - Clarity – no complex language or euphemisms

-- No action isn't considered as action (“Choose this if you don't want to receive marketing.”)
+- No action isn't considered an action (“Choose this if you don't want to receive marketing.”)

 - No prefilled checkboxes